 I recently read The King James Only Controversy, by James R White.
-In this book, White has produced a thorough, fair, clear, and concise argument on a debate that has been wrought by confusion and emotion for decades.
+Now, normally, I wouldn’t actually recommend James White in general.
+However, this book is well-worth the read.
+In this work, White has produced a thorough, fair, clear, and concise argument on a debate that has been wrought by confusion and emotion for decades.

 White discusses deep issues on a level that someone with very little to no theological training would be able to follow, but serious enough that a scholar could benefit from reading the book as well.